meuleman/epilogos/README.md

 <p>By default <code>epilogos/run.py</code>, uses the default partition designated by the system administrator to submit SLURM jobs.
 Use this flag if you would like to specify the partition for SLURM resource allocation.</p>

-<p>The argument to the flag is the name of the partition you would like the SLURM jobs to run on</p>
+<p>The argument to the flag is the name of the partition on which you would like the SLURM jobs to run</p>

 ```bash
 e.g. $ epilogos -p queue1